-Can You Sell a House with Foundation Issues?
+Can I Sell My San Diego House With Foundation Issues?

 Why Do Homes Develop Foundation Issues?